 Basically, what is said there, when you leave there, leave it there.

-Sorry, but here’s the wrong way to win the locker room.
+Sorry, but here’s the wrong way to win over the locker room.

 New Buffalo Bills Head Coach Sean McDermott felt that setting the tone of the locker room was important.